Canada jay: Feeding

 Canada jays are omnivorous.
 They hunt such prey as arthropods, worms, small mammals including rodents, shrews, and juvenile bats, eggs, and nestling birds, and have even been recorded taking a magnolia warbler (Dendroica magnolia) in flight.
 They have been reported to opportunistically hunt young amphibians such as the western chorus frog (Pseudacris triseriata) in Chambers Lake, Colorado, and the long-toed salamander (Ambystoma macrodactylum) in Whitehorse Bluff in Crater Lake National Park, Oregon.
 Canada jays have been seen landing on moose (Alces alces) to remove and eat engorged winter ticks (Dermacentor albipictus) during April and May in Algonquin Provincial Park.
 Researchers also found a Canada jay nest containing a brooding female, three hatchlings, and three warm, engorged winter deer ticks.
 Because the ticks were too large for the hatchlings to eat, it was hypothesized that the ticks may have served as "hot water bottles", keeping hatchlings warm when parents were away from the nest.

 Nestling birds are common prey, being taken more often from nests in trees rather than on the ground.
 Canada jays find them by moving from perch to perch and scanning surroundings.
 Avian nest predation by Canada jays is not necessarily higher in fragmented versus unfragmented forest.
 Evidence from studies in the Pacific Northwest suggest a moderate increase in nest predation in logged plots adjacent to mature conifer forest, which is the Canada jay's preferred habitat.
 Studies of nest predation by Canada jays in Quebec have shown that the birds prefer preying on nests in open forest with high prominence of jack pine, and greater rates of predation in riparian forest strips and green-tree retention stands versus clearcuts.
 This may be due to increased availability of perch sites for avian predators such as the Canada jay.
 Canada jays are suspected but not proven to prey on nests of the threatened marbled murrelet (Brachyramphus marmoratus) in coastal areas of the Pacific Northwest.

 Carrion, fungi, fruits such as chokecherry (Prunus virginiana), and seeds are also eaten.
 They've been known to use bird feeders provided by humans.
 Two Canada jays were seen eating slime mold (Fuligo septica) near Kennedy Hot Springs in the Glacier Peak Wilderness, Washington.
 This was the first report of any bird consuming slime mold in the field.
 Risk and energy expenditure are factors in food selection for the Canada jay, which selects food on the basis of profitability to maximize caloric intake.
 Increased handling, searching, or recognition times for a preferred food item lowers its profitability.
 Canada jays wrench, twist, and tug food apart, unlike other birds known as jays (such as the blue jay, Cyanocitta cristata), which grasp and hammer their food.
-Canada jays commonly carry large food items to nearby trees to eat or process for storage, possibly as defense against large scavengers.
+Canada jays commonly carry large food items to nearby trees to eat or process for storage, possibly as defence against large scavengers.